rh-jmc-team/jigawatts/README.md

 Build a jar file for easier access to CRIU from Java

+Dependencies:
+You must have java-devel and criu-devel installed on your system.
+$JAVA_HOME/include/jni.h must point to a valid jni.h file.

 Caveats:
    You must rm /var/lib/sss/pipes/nss because that prevents criu from working right now.
    You must run with java -cp .:./checkpoint.jar -XX:+UseSerialGC -XX:-UsePerfData